Is Heuristic Sampling Necessary in Training Deep Object Detectors?: Investigation

-We investigate the well-known soft sampling method Focal Loss~\cite{focal_loss}, which is widely used in the one-stage (anchor-free) object detectors~\cite{foveabox,cornernet,fcos,reppoints,extremenet,fsaf}.
-In previous studies~\cite{ghm,focal_loss}, Focal Loss helps RetinaNet~\cite{focal_loss} to yield $4\sim7$ higher average precision (AP) on COCO~\cite{coco} than the standard cross-entropy loss (CE Loss), a non-sampling loss function.
-Therefore, we will experimentally explore what causes this gap in accuracy.
-For simplicity, we denote the RetinaNet with Focal Loss and CE Loss as \textit{RetinaNet-FL} and \textit{RetinaNet-CE}, respectively.
+To investigate the accuracy gap between the detector with and without sampling methods, we experimentally investigate the difference between well-known Focal Loss~\cite{focal_loss} and CE loss.
+Focal Loss is widely used to address the \textit{fg-bg} imbalance in the one-stage anchor-based and anchor-free object detectors~\cite{focal_loss,fsaf,freeanchor,cornernet,extremenet,centernet_triplets,reppoints,dense_reppoints,fcos,garpn,foveabox,sapd, mal}.
+In previous studies~\cite{ghm,focal_loss}, Focal Loss helps RetinaNet~\cite{focal_loss} to yield 4$\sim$7 higher AP on COCO~\cite{coco} than CE loss.
+For simplicity, we denote the RetinaNet with Focal Loss and CE loss as \textit{RetinaNet-FL} and \textit{RetinaNet-CE}, respectively.